 Let’s say your social media team's OKR is to increase your social media following by 400% this fiscal year.

-All three of these options are good options, and all of them can be set as short-term goals to achieve the main OKR.
+All three of these ideas are good options, and all of them can be set as short-term goals to achieve the main OKR.
 Here's what those three goals would look like written out:

 Host a giveaway two times a quarter.

-Gain 250 of followers through paid advertisements every quarter.
+Gain 250 followers through paid advertisements every quarter.

-Promote each channel through an influencer channel once a week.
+Promote each account through an influencer channel once a week.

-Each of these shorter goals focuses specifically on a task that needs to be done that contributes to a longer-term company goal.
-Aligning tasks, smaller team goals, and bigger company objectives is a central aspect of a pyramid of clarity.
+Each of these shorter goals focuses specifically on a task that contributes to a longer-term company goal.
+Aligning tasks with smaller team goals, and bigger company objectives is a central aspect of building a pyramid of clarity.
 With the pyramid of clarity, you can connect your day-to-day work to your short-term goals.
 That way, your entire team is working towards the same objective, bringing your organization closer to achieving it.Read: How to create a pyramid of clarity with Goals in Asana

-Whether your goal is a long-term team goal or a short-term personal one, goal tracking is essential to ensure that you’re making progress.
-To effectively work towards your goals, you want to spend less time wondering if you're hitting them and more time working on the things that will get you there.
+Whether it’s a long-term career goal or a short-term personal one, goal tracking is essential to ensure that you’re making progress.

 According to a recent survey by Asana, only 26% of knowledge workers have a very clear understanding of how their work contributes to company goals.
-If your team members don’t know what goals they're contributing to, it's very likely that the work that they are producing doesn’t impact the overall company goals.
+If your team members don’t know what goals they're contributing to, they might not be producing work that impacts those big picture company goals.

-This is why goal tracking is so important.
-All of the work that your team is doing should contribute towards a common goal.
+Goal tracking helps you see if the work your team is doing contributes towards a bigger goal.
 But how do you ensure that your team is regularly working towards those goals?
 Here are a few strategies:

-Communicate progress clearly: When everybody can see how work is progressing, there's no confusion as to whether or not the work is contributing to the goal.
+Communicate progress clearly: When everybody sees how work is progressing, there's no confusion as to whether or not the work is contributing to the goal.

-Create (and celebrate!) project milestones: As your team progresses, it's important to celebrate incremental progress so your team doesn't get discouraged halfway through or lose focus.
+Create (and celebrate!) project milestones: As your team progresses, it's important to celebrate incremental progress so they don't get discouraged halfway through or lose focus.

 Manage goals with software: Connect your team's work with your company's goals all in one place.
-By using work management software like Asana, your team will have one source of truth for all work being done.
+By using work management software like Asana, your team will have one source of truth for all work.

 One of the major benefits of goal tracking is that it gives you visibility into whether your strategies are working.
-If you're actively monitoring your key results and you’re not seeing the desired outcomes, you can dig in further to discover what isn't working.
+If you're actively monitoring your key results and not seeing the desired outcomes, you can dig further to discover what’s missing.
 Does one of your team members have too much on their plate?
 Is one of your strategies not as effective as you thought it would be?Read: How to effectively manage your team’s workload

 Monitoring your goals gives you the opportunity to pivot your strategy when things aren’t going according to plan.